 JMC Information for AuthorsThank you for your interest in submitting a manuscript to the Journal of Math Circles.
 This open-access journal uses ScholarWorks to support the peer review process and publication of articles.
 All published manuscripts have unrestricted access and will remain permanently free to read and download.
-The following information will be of use to authors who wish to submit to JMC:

 - JMC Article Submission Types